Worldline1/Active-Directory-Project/index.md

           via: 192.168.10.1            # Default gateway
   version: 2
 ```
-Save the file and apply the changes with:
+We save the file and apply the changes with:
 ```bash
 # bash
 sudo netplan apply
 ```
 The server should now use the static IP 192.168.10.10 on the NAT network subnet.
 We can check using `ip a`

-## 🟧 Splunk Enterprise Installation (Ubuntu Server)
+# 🟧 Splunk Enterprise Installation (Ubuntu Server)

-To begin collecting and analyzing logs, Splunk Enterprise must be installed on the Ubuntu Server VM.
+To begin collecting and analyzing logs, Splunk Enterprise must be installed on the Ubuntu Server.

-### 1. Download Splunk
+## 1. Download Splunk

 From the host machine: